aviskase/aviskase.github.io/content/articles/2019-08-26-revision-testers-in-this-world.md

-Title: Revision: testers in this world
+Title: Revision: Testers in This World
 Date: 2019-08-26

 Recently I've remembered [my old article]({filename}/articles/2018-01-23-en-testers-in-this-world.md) and wondered, how much my thoughts  have changed and how they align to the principles of context-driven and modern testing (and yes, I don't see them as contradicting each other).

 It looks like there are two main themes in that article.

-## Theme one: finding a job as a tester
+## Theme One: Finding a Job as a Tester

 A bit of a background: when I was writing that piece, I was in depression.
 That's a different story about development culture and its effect on one's mind, but I'll write about it sometime later.
 So, depression.
 And a bit of worrying about getting the first job locally in Canada.